ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

           - Allow, deny, or require secure renegotiation of client sessions to comply with RFC 5746.
           - choice | deny | Abort any client initiated SSL re-negotiation attempt.
           - choice | allow | Allow a SSL client to renegotiate.
-          - choice | secure | Abort any client initiated SSL re-negotiation attempt that does not use RFC 5746 Secure Re
+          - choice | secure | Abort any client initiated SSL re-negotiation attempt that does not use RFC 5746.
         required: false
         choices: ["deny", "allow", "secure"]